janezima/MyFirst_Project_Excel/README.md

 I'm glad that I finally got acquainted with Excel and tried in practice tools that I had never heard of before.
 A start has been made, I continue to study further.

+I am attaching an Excel file with tables and an interactive dashboard and a PDF file for quick viewing.